meg768/homebridge-telldus-tellstick-duo/README.md

 Since motion sensors registered in your Tellstick Duo acts like normal switches this plugin cannot distinguish between them.
-The following example tells this plugin that the device **RV-01** is a motion sensor and behaves like it in HomeKit, turning it on for a while and then automatically turning it off.
+The following example tells this plugin that the device **RV-01** is a motion sensor and behaves like it in HomeKit, turning it on for a while when activated and then automatically turning it off.

 ```javascript